Stanford Basketball Coach Kyle Smith Explains "Nerd Ball"

 "Nerd ball" has a number of different explanations.
 For senior guard Maxime Raynaud, it's an objective way of telling you how you did.
 "It puts all of the emotions aside.
 There's no hard feelings, it's just 'this worked, this did not work.'"

 Junior Oziyah Sellers, a transfer from USC, said that it was definitely a change for him.
-"At USC, we were kind of analytical too, but here it was a whole other level.
+"At USC, we were kind of analytical too, but here it was a whole 'nother level.
 But I feel like more than anything, it helps you.
 Like we're getting feedback all the time on your stats and hustle stats and stuff like that.
 So I feel like more than anything, it's good to get that feedback and learn what you got to improve on.
 I know it's helped me for sure."

 So nerd ball is a helpful analytical tool, but what exactly is it?
 Coach Smith gave us the formula that he uses to help determine which players are performing well, and deserve more playing time, and which ones have things to work on.
 But first, he wanted to describe it "as nerdy as I can.
-It's quantifying the intangibles."
+It's quantifying the intangibles.

 "The formula is winning plays that we have certain values for that aren't going to show up on a normal box score, minus non-winning plays, turnovers, other things, divided by possessions.
 That's your HPP, which is your hustle points per possession."
 He also included that there is somewhere in the realm of 55 stats that go into this calculation, but that it all boils down to winning plays minus losing plays.
 "Guys that make more winning plays get to play more."